pytorch/pytorch/docs/source/torch.compiler_aot_inductor.rst

 , designed to process exported PyTorch models, optimize them, and produce shared libraries as well as other relevant artifacts.
-These compiled artifacts are specifically crafted for deployment in non-Python environments, which are frequently employed for inference deployments.
-AOTInductor plays a pivotal role in the `export <https://pytorch.org/docs/main/export.html>`__ path, offering a means to execute an exported model independently of a Python runtime.
+These compiled artifacts are specifically crafted for deployment in non-Python environments, which are frequently employed for inference deployments on the server side.

 In this tutorial, you will gain insight into the process of taking a PyTorch model, exporting it, compiling it into a shared library, and conducting model predictions using C++.